-For the new dad who’s lacking sleep
+For the new dad who’s sleep deprived

 For the new dad who doesn’t have time to freshen up

-For the new dad who never gets out anymore
+For the new dad who misses the movies

 For the new dad who misses the outdoors